VictorJoseHMacedo/Project-IMC-Victor/README.md

 I did a project a little bit different, to train my JS.
-I did a IMC calculator, where you put your weight and your height, and after you click on button show right below your IMC, and say which rank are you in!
+I did a IMC calculator, where you put your weight and your height, and after clicking the button it shows you right below your IMC, and it says what rank you are in!